christytan/OCI-GoldenGate/workshops/atp-d/LabGuide900UsingCLIcommandstoworkwithyourAutonomousdatabases.md

 ![](./images/900/OCIPublicKeycleare.png)

 - Login to your OCI console and click on Menu and select Identity and Users.
-Select a User and navigate to User Detial page.
+Select a User and navigate to User Detail page.

 - Click on Add Public Key under API Keys section.